getporter/proposals/pep/002-mixin-versioning.md

 }
 ```

-The manifest hash should be extended to include the lockfile as well so that builds are triggered properly when a mixin is updated.
+* The manifest hash should be extended to include the lockfile as well so that builds are triggered properly when a mixin is updated.
+* At runtime, before the bundle steps are executed Porter should check the digests on bundle.json against the mixin runtime binaries in the invocation image and fail if they don't match.

 ### Verification